Medically reviewed by Drugs.com. Last updated on Jan 29, 2022.

 This medicine may cause serious types of allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you have dizziness; lightheadedness; a rash; itching; hoarseness; trouble with breathing or swallowing; or any swelling of your hands, face, or mouth while you or your child are using this medicine.
+Tell your doctor or nurse right away if you have dizziness, lightheadedness, a rash, itching, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, or mouth while you or your child are using this medicine.

 This medicine may cause headaches and skin reactions, such as a rash or itching, while you are receiving the injection or within 24 hours after you receive it.
 Check with your doctor or nurse right away if you or your child have any of these symptoms.